Lorriu/java-api-assessment/README.md

 # **Java API Assessment**

-**PLEASE NOTE MY API PROJECT IS LOCATED IN THE [cocktailapi](https://github.com/Lorriu/java-api-assessment/tree/main/src/main/java/com/cbfacademy/apiassessment/cocktailapi)REPOSITORY**
+**PLEASE NOTE MY API PROJECT IS LOCATED IN THE  [cocktailapi](https://github.com/Lorriu/java-api-assessment/tree/main/src/main/java/com/cbfacademy/apiassessment/cocktailapi) REPOSITORY**

 ## **Introduction**
 Dive into the world of API development using Java and SpringBoot.
 We're handing over a skeleton codebase; your challenge is to shape a top-notch API from it.